Parameterised distance to local irregularity: Introduction

-\textbf{Our contribution.} In this paper we study the complexity of computing optimal vertex and edge-irregulators.
-Our results allow us to identify the parameters for which the tractability of the former problem changes, considering almost all standard graph-structural parameters.
+\textbf{Our contribution.} We study the complexity of computing optimal vertex and edge-irregulators.
+We identify the parameters for which the tractability of the former problem changes, considering a multitude of standard graph-structural parameters.
 We also take steps towards the same goal for the latter problem.
 In Section~\ref{sec:prelim} we introduce the needed notation and provide some first results.
 In particular, we observe that computing optimal vertex-irregulators is $\W[1]$-hard when parameterised by the treedepth or the feedback vertex set of the given graph.
-Section~\ref{sec:FPT-general} is focused on providing FPT algorithms for the problem of finding optimal vertex-irregulators, parameterised by the neighborhood diversity or the vertex integrity of the input graph.
+Section~\ref{sec:FPT-general} provides FPT algorithms for the problem of finding optimal vertex-irregulators.
+The considered parameters are the neighborhood diversity, the vertex integrity, or the cluster deletion number of the input graph.
 In Section~\ref{sec:hardness}, we focus on the problem of finding optimal edge-irregulators.
-First, we prove that this problem is \np-hard, even when restricted to planar bipartite graphs of maximum degree $4$.
+First, we prove that this problem is \np-hard, even when restricted to planar bipartite graphs of maximum degree $6$.
 We also show that the problem is $\W[1]$-hard parameterised by the size of the solution or the feedback vertex set of the input graph.
 Lastly, we modify the FPT algorithm for computing an optimal vertex-irregulator parameterised by the vertex integrity in order to provide an FPT algorithm that solves the edge version of the problem (once more parameterised by the vertex integrity).
 We close the paper in Section~\ref{sec:conclusion}, where we propose some directions for further research.